Water flow: 17 CFS

 Water temperature at mid-day: 50 Degrees F

 Water condition: Clear

-Best time of day to fish: Late mornings to early evenings
+Best time of day to fish: Late mornings through early evenings

-Best stretch: The public fishing area in the town of Lexington
+Best stretch: The public fishing area behind the park in Prattsville

-Best access point: Public parking area at the west end of the town.
+Best access point: Public parking area behind the baseball field.